 - 1. Voter Identification: When a voter appears at the polling location, state law requires the poll clerk to ask the voter to provide identification to verify eligibility. - a.
 Residential Address: An acceptable form of identification must include the individual's name, residential address (a P.O.
 Box number is not acceptable), and date of birth. - b.
-Acceptable forms of identification at the polls include a valid North Dakota: - □ Driver's license or non-driver's identification card. - □ Tribal government issued form of identification. - □ Long-term care certificate (provided by ND facility).
+Acceptable forms of identification at the polls include a valid North Dakota: - 1.
+Driver's license or non-driver's identification card. - 2.
+Tribal government issued form of identification. - 3.
+Long-term care certificate (provided by ND facility).

 - c.
 Supplemental documentation: If an individual's valid form of identification does not include all the information required or the information on the identification is not current, the identification must be supplemented by presenting any of the following issued to the individual which provides the missing or outdated information: - 1.
 A current utility bill; - 2.
 A current bank statement; - 3.
-A check issued by a federal, state, local, or tribal government (including those issued by BIA for a tribe located in North Dakota, any other tribal agency or entity, or any other document that sets forth the tribal member's name, date of birth, and current North Dakota residential address): - 4.
+A check issued by a federal, state, local, or tribal government (including those issued by BIA for a tribe located in North Dakota, any other tribal agency or entity, or any other document that sets forth the tribal member's name, date of birth, and current North Dakota residential address); - 4.
 A paycheck; or - 5.
 A document issued by a federal, state, local, or tribal government (including those issued by BIA for a tribe located in North Dakota, any other tribal agency or entity, or any other document that sets forth the tribal member's name, date of birth, and current North Dakota residential address). - 6.
 A printed document issued by an institution of higher education for an enrolled student residing in the state and containing the institution's letterhead or seal, as well as the student's: a) legal name, b) current residential address, and c) date of birth.
-The document must be accompanied by a student identification card issued by the institution and containing the student's photograph and legal name. - d.
-Voters without valid ID: If the individual's identification does not verify his or her qualifications, or the individual is not able to show a valid form of identification, but he or she asserts qualifications as an elector in the precinct, the individual may mark a ballot that must be securely set aside in a sealed envelope.
+The document must be accompanied by a student identification card issued by the institution and containing the student's photograph and legal name.

+d.
+Voters without valid ID:

+- 1. If the individual's identification does not verify his or her qualifications, or the individual is not able to show a valid form of identification, but he or she asserts qualifications as an elector in the precinct, the individual may mark a ballot that must be set aside securely in a sealed envelope.
+(See Page 10) - 2.
+If an individual presents a North Dakota driver's license or non-driver's identification card and the license or card indicates the individual is a noncitizen, but the individual asserts valid citizenship, the individual may mark a ballot that must be set aside securely in a sealed envelope.
+After the ballot has been set aside, the individual may present an updated North Dakota driver's license or non-driver's identification card to the election official responsible for the administration of the election via print or electronic means before the meeting of the Canvassing Board.
 (See Page 10) - e.
 Intent of ID Requirement: The purpose for this requirement is not to deter people from voting, but to ensure that the voter is: - 1.
 Old enough to vote, - 2.
 A U.S. citizen, and - 3.
 A resident of the precinct in which he or she desires to vote.